Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Implications on the design of future district energy systems and campus operation

 The positive implications on energy demand and environmental impacts might make this shift a necessity, regardless of its social implications.
-Pre-pandemic, it was already clear that current climate action is inconsistent with the Paris Agreement's goals, and achieving them will require proactive policies such as supporting working from home and teleconferencing to reduce flying and commuting, especially if combined with the rationalization and reduction of office, administration, and other workspaces \cite{Kikstra_etal_2021}.
+Achieving global decarbonization targets will require proactive policies such as supporting working from home and teleconferencing to reduce flying and commuting, especially if combined with the rationalization and reduction of office, administration, and other workspaces \cite{Kikstra_etal_2021}.
 It is therefore worth questioning whether university campuses might be ``oversized'' for the future needs of the researchers and students who occupy them.
 An increased reliance on working from home and flexible working and studying arrangements may support the transition to a more rational use of space in university campuses.

-In addition to the energy saving potential in such arrangements, there is an obvious benefit to organizations in saving on real estate and building operation costs \cite{Sood_etal_2020}.
+In addition to the energy-saving potential in such arrangements, there is an obvious benefit to organizations in saving on real estate and building operation costs \cite{Sood_etal_2020}.
 While clearly not the priority of an educational and research organization as considered in the present case study, a case could be made for a revenue-generating model in rationalizing office space on campus and renting out unused spaces to generate income as suggested by Yang et al. \cite{Yang_etal_2019}, potentially using the unoccupied square footage to host young companies and startups.
 In order to ensure that emissions are not merely passed on to the tenants, these buildings (which in the present study were assumed to be the least efficient in the dataset) would need to be appropriately retrofitted.